Web under local loads – Hand calculations

 Whenever I approach a problem it is hard to solve I try to imagine 2 extremes.
 In this case, the diameter of the rod can be 100mm (one extreme).
 In such a case there will be no movement at all and a structure is clearly a “non-sway” structure.
 On another extreme, the rod can be 0.1mm in diameter.
 Before it will elongate enough to carry any substantial force the structure will collapse.
 In such a case it is clearly a “sway” structure.

-We can think about it in a simplified way: a bracing is nothing more than an elastic support at the top of the frame:
+We can think about it in a simplified way: a bracing is nothing more than elastic support at the top of the frame:

-Of course, such a bracing is not the only way to get an elastic support at the top.
+Of course, such bracing is not the only way to get elastic support at the top.
 You can for instance also think about a short hall building with very rigid end walls and horizontal longitudinal trusses along the roof.
 Then those trusses support the horizontal movement of each truss in an elastic manner.
 This is shown in a simplified way below:

 It’s time to ask: How to check if my structure is a “sway” structure.
 Unfortunately, this is not an easy question.

 In a lot of books, a “classical” method of checking if you have a “sway” structure is described.
 According to this method, all you have to do is to check the deformations of the structure with and without the bracings.
 Then you compare those deformations.
-If structure without the bracings deforms 5 times more than the one with the bracings, this is a “non-sway” structure.
+If a structure without the bracings deforms 5 times more than the one with the bracings, this is a “non-sway” structure.

 The reasoning behind this method is simple.
 If the deformations with the bracings are much smaller, then the bracings are “effective”.
 If so, we can assume that the top won’t move, and the structure won’t “sway”.